pcesarperez/pas-d-argent/README.md

 ###Direct expenses

 These are the expenses which aren't related to any estimation (so, the `Reference` column has no value).
-For example, what you pay for a coffee in the bar or an online course.
+For example, what you pay for a coffee in the bar or an on-line course.
 These expenses are not related to anything else.

 ###Estimations